State school: South Korea

-Im-Si-Jeong-Bu ()

-Dae-Han-Min-Guk (, a.k.a.
-South Korea)

 After the ceasefire agreement for the civil war was declared, north and south states of Korea established their own education system.
 In South Korea, education in public schools (1–12) is compulsory with the exception of kindergarten.
 All aspects of public education are the responsibility of the Ministry of Education, which executes administration of schools, allocation of funding, certification of teachers and schools, and curriculum development with standardised textbooks across the country.

-In the year 2000, South Korea spent 4.2% of its GDP in education.
-As of the 2007 UN Education Index, South Korea is ranked 8th in the world.
+In 2000, South Korea spent 4.2% of its GDP in education.
+As of the 2007 United Nations Education Index, South Korea was ranked eighth in the world.

 Malaysia

 Education in Malaysia is overseen by two government ministries: the Ministry of Education for matters up to the secondary level, and the Ministry of Higher Education for tertiary education.
-Although education is the responsibility of the federal government, each state has an Education Department to help co-ordinate educational matters in their respective states.
+Although education is the responsibility of the federal government, each state has an Education Department (which is in turn a local branch of the federal education ministry) to help co-ordinate educational matters in their respective states.
 The main legislation governing education is the Education Act of 1996.
 Education may be obtained from government-sponsored schools, private schools, or through homeschooling.
 By law, primary education is compulsory.
 As in other Asian countries such as Singapore and China, standardised tests are a common feature.

 Philippines

 Philippines has had a public education system since 1863 and is the oldest in Asia.
 It was created during the Spanish colonization of the islands and mandated the establishment of a school for boys and a school for girls in every municipality.
 The modern public schools in the Philippines are run by the Department of Education.
-Some public schools collect miscellaneous school fees for the better utilisation of school extra-curricular activities and/or for improving school equipment and services.
+Some public schools collect miscellaneous school fees to fund school extra-curricular activities or to improve school equipment and services.